-The policy was formulated by the CSR Committee in terms of provision of Section 135(4) of the Companies Act, 2013 (the Act) read with Rule 6 of the Companies (Corporate Social Responsibility Policy) Rules, 2014, which has been approved by the Board.
+The policy was formulated by the CSR Committee in terms of provision of Section 135(4) of the Companies Act, 2013 (the Act) read with Rule 6 of the Companies (Corporate Social Responsibility Policy) Rules, 2014, which has also been approved by the Board.
 As per CSR policy the Company shall undertake any CSR activities/ projects/ programs in the areas as specified in Schedule VII of the Act as amended from time to time.

-The Policy inter-alia covers the Philosophy, Scope, and List of the CSR activities, Modalities of Execution of projects/ programs and Monitoring and Assessment thereof.
+The Policy inter-alia covers the Philosophy, Scope, List of the CSR activities, Annual Action Plan, Modalities of Execution of projects / programs and Monitoring, Impact Assessment, set-off and carry forward of excess CSR expenditure thereof.